leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/02-custom-devices.md

 For example, if you're using Vite, put the `ext2` file in the `public` directory.

-## 6. Add the image as a CheerpX device
+## 6. Create a device and mount it in CheerpX

-Add the image to the `devices` array in the [`CheerpX.Linux.create`] options object.
+Create a device based on the image and mount it when creating a CheerpX.Linux instance.

-For example, if the image was available at `/image.ext2`, you would add the following to your HTML:
+For example, if the image was available at `/image.ext2`, you would add the following to your JavaScript:

 ```js
 const overlayDevice = await CheerpX.OverlayDevice.create(